Are you interested in being a dental assistant?

 Passing the RDA Certification Exam

 There are three routes to RDA eligibility: 1) graduation from an accredited dental assistant program; 2) completion of a military dental assistant training program with one year of work experience; or 3) employment as a dental assistant for a minimum of three years with a recommendation from a current or former employer who is a dentist.
-In addition to the RDA’s eligibility requirements, your state may have specific requirements for dental assistants, so it’s a good idea to check for relevant state laws or regulations.
+In addition to the RDA’s eligibility requirements, your state may have specific requirements for dental assistants, including certification, so it’s a good idea to check for relevant state laws or regulations.

 I. Office Assisting Skills (14.3% of test)